Ten Things to Do in Vernon Parish

 2. Leesville Main Street Cultural District

-Leesville's nationally accredited main street, one of only six in Louisiana, is a historic relic where visitors can take their time walking among well-preserved buildings that date back decades.
+The nationally accredited Leesville Main Street is a historic relic where visitors can take their time walking among well-preserved buildings that date back decades.
 Homes like the Wingate House and the Ferguson House display the history of this area.
-On Thursdays and Saturdays, you can visit the 3rd Street Market for local goods and produce.
-Gallery One Eleven is a co-op of local artists producing contemporary and traditional arts that showcase west Louisiana culture.
-There are plenty of other businesses and events in the neighborhood as well, in addition to events that include the Rodeo Parade (held in October), the Leesville Main Street Gumbo Cook-Off and the Louisiana State Soapbox Derby Championship.
+On Saturdays, you can visit the 3rd Street Market for local goods and produce.
+There are plenty of businesses and events in the neighborhood, so be sure to check their Facebook page for updates.

 Located in Kansas City Southern Railway Depot, the Museum of West Louisiana houses artifacts that recall the region’s cultural history, from railroad memorabilia to logging tools, as well as Native American artifacts crafted from stone and clay.
 The Museum of West Louisiana also features an exhibit unlike any that you’ll find in just about any other museum — a series of paintings made by World War II-era German POWs during their time at Fort Polk military base.